 Universal Nut Sheller

 Increasing efficiency at the production stage from the customary hand-shelling method by using the Universal Nut Sheller, as it shells groundnuts 50 times faster than human hands.
-Generally, women in Uganda shell peanuts only as needed for meals and for sale at market, since the process is so time-consuming and painful for their hands.
+Generally, women in Africa shell peanuts only as needed for meals and for sale at market, since the process is so time-consuming and painful for their hands.
 The introduction of the Universal Nut Sheller will encourage them to shell the entire groundnut harvest immediately after drying, which will mean they spend less time and energy hand-shelling, more product can be sold at one time, and the crop will be properly stored to ensure it meets local market standards for quality.

 Aflatoxin Test Kit